How to approach a woman in a coffee shop

 Step 1.
 Attention!

-It’s important to say, why socially getting someone’s attention before speaking works.
-To people that you haven’t met before, speaking before having someone’s got their attention often appears rude.
+It’s important to say, why getting someone’s attention before speaking works.
+To people that you haven’t met before, speaking before having their attention might appear rude.

 This is for good reason as it allows her brain to digest what is going on.
 This should mean when you keep speaking to her she is more engaged and isn’t startled.
 In short, it helps you dodge a quizzical look on her face that dents your confidence (learn how to build it with women HERE).